Sicilian Expedition: Spartan intervention

 Soon after this, the Spartan general Gylippus, responding to the call for help, landed at Himera.
 He marched towards Syracuse with 700 armed sailors, 1,000 hoplites from Himera and Selinus, 100+ cavalry, and 1,000 Sicels.
 They built another counter-wall on the Epipolae, but were driven back by the Athenians; in a second battle, however, Gylippus defeated the Athenians by making better use of his cavalry and javelin-throwers.
 The Syracusans completed their counter-wall, making the Athenian wall useless.
 The Corinthian fleet also arrived, under the command of Erasinides.

 Nicias, exhausted and suffering from illness, now believed it would be impossible to capture Syracuse.
-He wrote a letter to Athens, not trusting messengers to give an accurate report, and suggested that they either recall the expedition or send out massive reinforcements.
-He hoped they would choose to recall him, if not the whole expedition, but instead they chose to send reinforcements, under Demosthenes and Eurymedon.
+He wrote a letter to Athens, not trusting messengers to give an accurate report, and suggested that they either recall the expedition or send massive reinforcements.
+As during the initial debate on the expedition, he hoped the dire news and the additional cost of the reinforcements would be enough to convince the assembly to recall him, if not the whole expedition, allowing him to avoid most of the blame for its failure.
+But as it had the first time, the ploy backfired.
+The assembly chose to send reinforcements, under Demosthenes and Eurymedon.
 Eurymedon left immediately with ten ships, and Demosthenes left sometime later with a much larger force.
-Meanwhile, in early 413 BC Sparta acted on Alcibiades's advice to fortify Decelea, and the Athenian force sent to relieve it was destroyed.
+Meanwhile, in early 413 BCE Sparta acted on Alcibiades's advice to fortify Decelea, and the Athenian force sent to relieve it was destroyed.

 While Eurymedon was sailing, Gylippus's 80 Syracusan ships, including 35 triremes, attacked 60 of the Athenian ships (25 of which were triremes) in the harbour.
 Gylippus commanded a simultaneous attack on the Athenian land forces.
 In the harbour, the Athenians were successful, losing only three ships while the Syracusans lost eleven.
 However, Gylippus defeated the Athenians on land and captured two Athenian forts.
 Afterwards, Gylippus succeeded in convincing all the neutral cities on Sicily to join him, but the allies of Athens killed 800 Corinthians, including all but one of the Corinthian ambassadors.